zephyrproject-rtos/zephyr/doc/guides/kconfig/index.rst

 Other resources
 ***************

-The *Intro to symbol values* section in the `Kconfiglib docstring
+T h e *Intro to symbol values* section in the `Kconfiglib docstring
 <https://github.com/ulfalizer/Kconfiglib/blob/master/kconfiglib.py>`_ goes over
 how symbols values are calculated in more detail.